Make Chicken Wild Rice Soup recipe with rotisserie chicken, wild rice blend, fresh vegetables cooked in a rich chicken stock. Gluten-free.

 - 2 cups celery chopped

-- 10 oz carrots shredded
+- 2 cups carrots chopped or shredded

-- 8 oz baby bella mushrooms quartered
+- 8 oz baby bella mushrooms quartered or sliced

 - 1 cup onion chopped

-- 1 tbsp garlic powder
+- 2 tsp garlic powder

 - 1 tsp salt